 - Avoiding social gatherings in groups of more than 10 people

-Isolation and quarantine help protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.
+Consider isolation and quarantine as part of a spectrum of restricted movement.
+If physical or social distancing is on one end of the spectrum, quarantine is in the middle, and isolation is on the other end.
+All three help to protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.

-Public health officials at the CDC and World Health Organization recommend these measures to reduce the number of infections and slow the rate of the epidemic.
+Public health officials at the CDC and World Health Organization recommend these measures to reduce the number of infections and slow the rate of the pandemic.

 Such social distancing reduces the rush of patients at clinics and hospitals — known as “flattening the curve.”
 It also helps scientists buy time to develop treatments and vaccines.

 Short-term, isolation can be the healthier choice, to prevent the spread of infection.
 But, “over time, human beings need to be interconnected,” said Sanford Health licensed psychologist Jon Ulven, Ph.D.

 He suggests that people plan to maintain contact with others via phone calls, social media, video chats or any other digital platforms.